-- How should assurance information of external identities be calculated?
-AARC-G0 - What can I say about assurance of identities from social media accounts?
+- How should assurance information of external - What can I say about assurance of identities from social media accounts?
 AARC-G041 - How is assurance impacted by account linking? - How should assurance information be shared with other infrastructures?
 AARC-G021 - Which Assurance Profiles should I use, there are

-- How should group and role information be expressed to facilitate interoperability? - How should resource capabilities be expressed?
+- How should I manage authorisation information from multiple sources?
+AARO - How should group and role information be expressed to facilitate interoperability? - How should resource capabilities be expressed?